The Snowflake Fairy

 Snowdrop bulbs can remain undisturbed for many years and will multiply by themselves; however, they also can be propagated by division.
 The best time to move or divide snowdrops is when they have just finished flowering.
 Lift the bulbs and the soil around them so as not to disturb the roots, and replant immediately in sections of no fewer than four or five bulbs.
 Be sure the newly transplanted bulbs receive a thorough watering.

-- Galanthus nivalis (common snowdrop) — This species has 1/4-inch, blue-green leaves and 6- to 9-inch stems that support a single flower, 1 inch in diameter.
+This species has 1/4-inch, blue-green leaves and 6- to 9-inch stems that support a single flower, 1 inch in diameter.
 Flowering from January to March, the common snowdrop blooms slightly earlier than the giant snowdrop.
-Native to almost all of Europe, you will find it growing in woods and by streams.
+Native to almost all of Europe, it can be found growing in woods and by streams.
 Among the choicest varieties are 'Atkinsii', which is very early blooming, and 'Flore Pleno', which is double-flowered.

-- Galanthus elwesii (giant snowdrop) — As its common name implies, this species has relatively large flowers that are 1-1/2 inches long and borne singularly on 6- to 12-inch long stems.
-The basal leaves are 8 inches long and 3/4 inch wide.
+As its common name implies, this species has relatively large flowers that are 1 1/2 inches long and borne singularly on 6- to 12-inch long stems.
+The basal leaves are 8 inches long and 3/4-inch wide.
 Flowering from February to April, this species withstands hot weather better than G. nivalis.
 Native to Yugoslavia, Romania, the Ukraine, Greece, and western Turkey, the giant snowdrop prefers scrublands and woods.